How I built an invisible executive studio

 The bigger idea

 Executive content doesn't need to look like television.
 It needs to feel like you caught someone saying what they actually think.
 That's the only thing audiences trust anymore, and it's the hardest thing to manufacture.
-The trick is you don't manufacture it.
-You just remove everything in the room that was stopping it.

 Out here reinventing the rules and making content the hero for executives.